 To calculate the amount of THC in a standard 30mL bottle of CBD oil we multiply the above by 30.

 2.34mg/mL x 30mL = 70.2mg THC

-This 70.2mg of THC is under the legal limit for a 30mL bottle of CBD oil, and oils with this high of a concentration are commonly sold in today’s CBD market.
+This 70.2mg of THC is within the legal limit for a 30mL bottle of CBD oil and oils with this THC concentration are commonly sold in today’s full spectrum CBD market.
 This is a substantial amount of THC.
-Although CBD oil is commonly consumed in small quantities, where the THC may be negligible compared to the amount of CBD, large doses of this oil could deliver enough THC to produce intense psychoactivity.
+Although CBD oil is commonly consumed in small quantities, large doses could deliver enough THC to produce intense psychoactivity.

-Let’s start with a benchmark that is easily understood: the joint, which is a common method of consuming cannabis.
-The average American joint contains 300 mg of Cannabis and has an average of 16% THC concentration.
+Let’s start with a benchmark that is easily understood: the joint.
+The average American marijuana cigarette contains 300 mg of Cannabis and has an average of 16% THC concentration.

 300mg x 0.16 = 48mg THC

-If an average joint contains around 48mg of THC, and it is possible to feel the psychoactive effects after only one or two puffs, it stands to reason that 70.2mg of THC in a 30mL bottle of CBD can produce extreme psychoactive effects, particularly if one is not accustomed to THC and has understandably low tolerances.
+If an average joint contains around 48mg of THC, and it is possible to feel the psychoactive effects after only a couple of puffs, it stands to reason that 70.2mg of THC in a 30mL bottle of CBD can produce extreme psychoactive effects, particularly for those with low tolerances.

-The key takeaway here is that a CBD oil tincture with less than 0.3% THC may actually have more THC than you realize.
-Truly ‘THC-Free’ CBD products will have ND levels of THC reported in their COA.
-It’s up to you to do your due diligence and verify the amount of THC in the CBD products you consume.
+The key takeaway is that a CBD oil tincture with less than 0.3% THC may actually have more THC than you realize.
+Truly ‘THC-free’ products will have ND levels of THC reported in their COA.
+It’s up to you to verify the amount of THC in the products you consume.